RockefellerArchiveCenter/rockarch.org/about-us/program-areas.md

-The Processing team establishes and enhances intellectual and physical control of our archival holdings by efficiently and effectively organizing, describing, and preserving all eligible materials, regardless of form, medium or creator, in order to facilitate user access onsite and online.
+The Processing team establishes and enhances intellectual and physical control of our archival holdings by efficiently and effectively organizing, describing, and preserving all eligible materials, regardless of form, medium, or creator, in order to facilitate user access onsite and online.
 In working to reduce and ultimately eliminate the Center’s processing backlog, we ensure timely open and equitable access to primary sources.
 We actively promote the use and understanding of the historical record through the collection guides we create in accordance with DACS descriptive